Robert W. Miller Jr. ’85 died on May 18, 2019, in Roatan, Honduras.

-(The following was published in The Cape Cod Times on May 21, 2019)
+(The following was provided by The Cape Cod Times on May 21, 2019)

 HYANNIS — A Cape businessman was one of the five people who died in Honduras on Saturday when the private plane they were on crashed into the ocean shortly after taking off from the island of Roatan.